jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 This quickstart is designed to be built with Maven.
 It requires the JBoss Unified Push Maven repository and Google libraries.

 You must have the JBoss Unified Push Maven repository available and Maven configured to use it.
-For more information, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/) or the README distributed with the JBoss Unified Push Maven repository.
+For more information, see the [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) or the README distributed with the [JBoss Unified Push Maven repository](https://www.jboss.org/download-manager/file/jboss-unified-push-1.0.0.Beta1-maven-repository.zip).

 Google does not ship all the required libraries to Maven Central so you must deploy them locally with the helper utility [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) as detailed here.